2018 Papua New Guinea earthquake: Aftermath

-Damage

 On the morning of 26 February, ExxonMobil announced that they would temporarily shut down the Hides gas field conditioning plant, situated about 8 km from the epicenter, in order to assess damage.
 Officials later confirmed that all of the staff were "safe and accounted for", while the administration buildings, living quarters, and mess hall had all sustained damage.
 The company was planning on evacuating all non-essential personnel.
 Flights into the Komo airfield were temporarily suspended until the runway could be surveyed.
 Sinkholes and landslides were reported across the affected areas, with electricity supplies also being disrupted.
 On 10 March, ExxonMobil officials announced that the Hides facility will not be operational for at least 8 weeks, a significant economic loss for the country.

 Papua New Guinea's largest oil and gas exploration and development company Oil Search also announced it would shut down production in the Southern Highlands until it could ensure the safety of its employees.
 The Porgera Gold Mine suffered damage to its gas and electricity infrastructure, while landslips blocked the access road to the Ok Tedi Mine and damaged parts of the highway between Tabubil and Kiunga in the Western Province.

-A week after the quake, International Red Cross and Red Crescent Movement officials estimated that at least 7,000 people had their homes destroyed or damaged, and 150,000 people were in urgent need of emergency supplies, with food and clean water among the biggest concerns.
+A week after the quake, International Red Cross and Red Crescent Movement officials estimated that 150,000 people were in urgent need of emergency supplies, with food and clean water among the biggest concerns.
 Lack of road access and landslides were hampering deliveries in the area.
 By 7 March the number of displaced people had risen to 17,000, with continuing problems due to damaged roads and communication difficulties.
 The first UNDAC situational overview was released on 10 March, prepared in collaboration with local and international agencies.
 Over 544,000 people were reported to be affected by the quake, with half of them being targeted for assistance, and more than 26,000 displaced across the western parts of the country.
 On 15 March, nearly three weeks after the earthquake, UNICEF estimated that 275,000 people were in need of urgent humanitarian assistance, including 125,000 children.